Skip to main content

 Our experts can guide you through this process, but there are some questions to ask yourself before you begin:

-• How many doors and areas are you looking at securing, and how secure do these areas need to be?
+• How many doors would you like to secure, and how secure do these areas need to be?
 Will people need a card to get out as well as in, or just push a button to exit?
 And will any doors require both a card and PIN?
 This will determine the number and type of card readers you’ll need.

 • Does the system need to integrate with a new or existing CCTV surveillance system?

-• Is there potential to integrate with a Building Management System (BMS) to control elements such as lighting and HVAC and reduce energy consumption and operating costs?
+• Is there potential to automate things like lighting and air-conditioning to reduce energy consumption and operating costs?

-• Does your business have any specific requirements that might be out of the ordinary?
-What do you do differently that we should know about?
+• What industry does your business fall under?
+And is there anything that you do differently that we should know about?

 If you'd like to continue your access control journey, we recommend reading up on our recommended credential of choice, DESFire smart devices in our short article: The Benefits of a DESFire solution.